adityatripathi5/Snaatak/Sprint1/VCS-Design/Mono-Micro-Repo/MonoRepo.md

 ## Introduction

 A Monorepo ("mono" meaning single, "repo" meaning repository) is a version control strategy where source code for many distinct projects or components is stored in the same repository.
 This contrasts with the Multi-repo (often associated with microservices) approach where each project/service/component has its own dedicated repository.
-This POC evaluates the Monorepo strategy's suitability for our specific context.
+This documnent evaluates the Monorepo strategy's suitability for our specific context.

 ![image](https://github.com/user-attachments/assets/248febb5-e100-4c83-a2f0-11348a32142a)